kristinabog/goldish/README.md

     From the home page you can click on 'Discover now' and it will redirect you to all the products listed.
     Top left handside you can enter any query to find a specific product.
     In the navbar you can click on one of the jewerly categories or on all products to get the product sorted by price.
-    When clicking on the picture of the prodcut, you can view all the details, price and buttons to add to the bag or wishlist.
+    When clicking on the picture of the product, you can view all the details, price and buttons to add to the bag or wishlist.

 3. Transaction management